jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We go to the job board.
 The others take the dangerous work they will likely get.
 I see the ad immediately *Pipefitters.
 Pressurized water fire suppression.
 Make San Francisco FIRE PROOF.*

-We find the recruiter.
-He looks at us, unsure.
-Asks if we have done such work.
+We go to the work tent.
+Full of pipes and water pumps.
+The foreman looks at us, asks if we have done such work.

-I tell him, "Yes.
-We can learn that.
-We know how to rise from the ashes."
+I tell him, "We can teach that."

+My husband picks up a wrench and screwdriver, walks over to a water pump, and the others watch.

 #### USA - More Chances

 Paul Baran
 Engineer, Drexel Institute of Technology

 1955.
-The Soviets detonate their first hydrogen bomb.
+The Soviets detonate truly massive hydrogen bomb.
 Much of my family is still in Eastern Europe.
 I'm in the United States.
 Nuclear war must be prevented.

 Computers are new, powerful, and advancing.
 I should know, I worked at Eckert-Mauchly Computer Corporation on UNIVAC models.
 I'm getting my masters in engineering from UCLA.
-I have so much resources.
+I have so many resources.
 I have so much responsibility.
 I can help prevent nuclear war.

 Must get started.

 1959.
 I'm a researcher at RAND Corporation in Santa Monica.
 The Air Force sends us a list of problems.
 I scan it.
 Pick one: "communication survival in nuclear attacks."
 Most American military communications used high-frequency connections.
 Those are vulnerable to the radiation of nuclear attacks.
-Communication blackouts means itchy atomic trigger fingers.
-Resilient communication networks prevents nuclear war.
+Communication blackouts mean itchy atomic trigger fingers.
+Resilient communication networks prevent nuclear war.

 Must keep going.

 1960.
 Fact!
 A human brain can recover lost functions by bypassing a dysfunctional area.

 Idea!
 A completely distributed communication network.
 No centralization so information can always find a way through.
 Like a fishnet—every node connected to multiple others.
 Run simulations with my team.
 Discovery!
-Just three or four connections per node are nearly as robust a network as the theoretical limit.
+Just three or four connections per node are nearly as robust as the theoretical limit.
+Redundancy is possible.
 Redundancy is key.

-We cannot have dropped calls.
+Our phone system has physical connections.
+One problem in the line, a call drops.
 We need to make data digital and redundant.
 Let's break every message into very small blocks of data.
 Each finds its own route through the net.
 Everything reassembles at the destination.
 Like sending a book in postcards.

-If one message fails to deliver, we resend just the postcard.
+If message is lost, we can send just the page needed, not the entire book.
 Block messages vastly increase redundancy.

 Must keep going.